Sun Ming Him: Tai Po

 While playing for Tai Po, Sun became the youngest-ever Hong Kong Premier League’s monthly Most Valuable Player in February 2020.

 Peagsus

 On 17 October 2020, it was revealed that Sun had joined Pegasus.

 Eastern

 On 26 August 2021, Sun joined Eastern.

 In the 2022–23 season, Sun scored 14 goals and became the top scorer among local players in all local competitions in Hong Kong.
 Sun also became one of the Hong Kong Top Footballers and Young Players of the Year in the Hong Kong Top Footballer Awards.

 Cangzhou Mighty Lions

 On 29 February 2024, Sun joined Chinese Super League club Cangzhou Mighty Lions for an undisclosed fee.

 Tianjin Jinmen Tiger

 On 6 January 2025, Sun joined another CSL club Tianjin Jinmen Tiger.

 International career

 Sun made his international debut against Chinese Taipei on 11 June 2019 at the age of 18.

+Sun scored his first international goal against Cambodia on 11 June 2022.

 On 26 December 2023, Sun was named in Hong Kong's squad for the 2023 AFC Asian Cup.